 Your Airline's App

 OK, so this one is obvious.
 But these days, your airline's app might be the one you literally cannot go without.

-My next flight is on Delta, so I'll start with its app.
+I fly Delta a lot, so let's start there.
 Delta's app is pretty slick, offering detailed flight information, and even push alerts to give you information about delays, gate changes, and the status of your checked bags.

 One of the most useful tools on the Delta app is the seat selection and map.
 In the days leading up to the flight, I like to check the seat map daily to see if a better seat has opened up as well as check to see what it would cost to move up to Delta Comfort Plus or First Class.
 Either way, I can see how full the flight is and wrap my head around the journey ahead.

 Of course, almost every major airline has an app now – Delta isn't doing anything ground-breaking here.
 I have an upcoming trip with Qatar Airways, too.
 The Qatar app is also pretty clean and easy to use.